 About Me

 Hi!
 I’m Yi-Chi Lee (李懿麒), a Master’s student in Computer Science at the University of Texas at Austin, expecting to graduate in May 2026.
-I’m passionate about compiler development and system software and am currently seeking full-time opportunities in these areas.
+I’m passionate about compilers, systems, MLSys and ML compilers and I’m currently seeking full-time opportunities in these areas.

 I recently interned at AMD, where I explored integrating machine learning into compiler optimizations.
 I designed a custom instruction scheduling strategy in the LLVM AMDGPU backend that can interact with an external model during compilation, enabling the compiler to incorporate learned decision-making.
 Earlier, I interned on the compiler team at SiFive, where I built tools to evaluate the effectiveness of compiler optimizations.
 Beyond internships, I’ve developed projects such as an operating system for Raspberry Pi and a compiler for RISC-V.

-During my undergrad, I was a research assistant at the Mobile and Ubiquitous Interaction Lab under Prof. Yung-Ju Chang, focusing on intelligent notification systems.
-I built an Android notification system to study how AI may improve user interaction with notifications.
-This research led to publications in HCI conferences.
+During my undergrad, I was a research assistant at the Agentic Intelligence for Mobile Engagement and EXperience Lab under Prof. Yung-Ju Chang, focusing on intelligent notification systems.
+I built an Android notification system to study how AI may affect user interaction with notifications.

 I’m actively involved in extracurricular activities.
 I have organized film festivals, hosted a podcast discussing cinema, and led student organizations, enriching my university experience through leadership and community engagement.